A Sexual Harassment Attorney in Los Angeles Can Answer Your Important Questions

 - Bring a civil action against your employer.
 Once you receive a right-to-sue letter from the DFEH, you can file a sexual harassment lawsuit against your employer in court.
 Our sexual harassment lawyers in Los Angeles will help you litigate your claim and hold your employer accountable for his or her misconduct.

 What If There Are No Witnesses When I Was Sexually Harassed at Work?

 If no witnesses were present when you were sexually harassed at work, then you should follow proper procedure when reporting your complaint.
 It is important to have as much documentation as possible to corroborate your story.
 You should begin by notifying your employer of the sexual harassment.
 Most employers allow their employees to submit formal complaints in writing.

 However, if your employer does not have a written policy, then you should report it to a supervisor or the Human Resources (HR) department.
 By following proper procedure, you are giving your employer ample time to correct the problem.
 If he or she fails to make the necessary changes, then an attorney can use it against them in court.

 What Are the Legal Elements Associated With a Hostile Work Environment?

 Under the California Fair Employment and Housing Act (FEHA), a hostile work environment is established when inappropriate behavior becomes severe or pervasive enough to create an abusive work environment for one or more employees.

 Protected traits under California’s hostile work environment law include (but are not limited to) race, religion, gender, age, disability and sexual orientation.

-Contact the Los Angeles employment attorneys at Yadegar, Minoofar & Soleymani LLP today at (310) 499-0140 for a free initial consultation.
+Contact the Los Angeles sexual harassment lawyers at YMS today at (310) 499-0140 for a free initial evaluation.
 You can also contact us online and tell us about your workplace experience.
 We promise to carefully review the information you provide and look forward to meeting with you soon.